andymeneely/squib/README.md

 ## Get to know Ruby's Array and Enumerable

-If you don't know Ruby, welcome!
-We are so happy that Squib is your excuse to learn programming.
+Don't know Ruby?
+Welcome!
+We are so happy that Squib is your excuse to learn Ruby.

 Ruby has a *very* rich library for all of its built-in data types, especially [Array](http://ruby-doc.org/core-2.2.0/Array.html), and it's broader module [Enumerable](http://ruby-doc.org/core-2.2.0/Enumerable.html).
 Since Squib primarily takes in arrays into most of its fields, getting to know these methods will help you out enormously: